Giants Pitcher Blake Snell Silences Critics With No-Hitter: ‘Leave Me Alone’

 Blake Snell Has No-Hit Stuff

-Snell threw more pitches on Friday than he has in any start since September 2022.
-Since coming off the Injured List, he’s thrown 33 innings and given up 2 earned runs, good for a 0.55 ERA.
+Snell threw more pitches on Friday than he had in any start since September 2022.
+Since coming off the injured list, he’s thrown 33 innings and given up 2 earned runs, good for a 0.55 ERA.

 “I wanted that for him so bad,” manager Bob Melvin said, according to MLB.com.
 “If anybody has the stuff to throw a no-hitter, it’s Blake Snell.
 It finally came through.
 Pitched nine innings of no-hit ball.
 He’s got that feather in his cap, which is pretty cool.”